 Galactostasis treatment usually involves withholding water for six to ten hours and withholding food for 24 hours.
 You may need to limit feeding after that for a period of about three days.
 A vet may also prescribe a diuretic.

 Treatment for acute septic mastitis will likely include antibiotics.
 This may mean that any puppies will not be allowed to nurse from the affected teat and may need to be given supplementary nutrition.

 The vet might also recommend applying a warm compress the affected area, and the gland may be milked to keep the ducts clear and reduce pain.
 A cabbage wrap may reduce swelling and promote faster healing.

 In severe cases, a vet may drain or surgically lance the glands or completely remove them.
 Surgical removal is the usual course of action if the gland is abscessed or gangrenous.

 If there’s an underlying cause, such as mammary cancer, the vet will discuss other courses of action for treatment.

 Has your dog ever suffered from mastitis?
-How did you treat it?
+How did your vet treat it?
 Let us know in the comments below!